 IAEA Safety Standards Series No. SSG-35, Site Survey and Site Selection for Nuclear Installations, was published in 2015 to provide recommendations and guidance on meeting the requirements of the IAEA Safety Standards Series No. NS-R-3, Site Evaluation for Nuclear Installations (2003) regarding the criteria and approaches for identifying suitable sites for nuclear installations.
 NS-R-3 was partially revised to take the issues highlighted after the Fukushima Daiichi accident into account and published in 2016 as NS-R-3 (Rev.1).
 NS-R-3 (Rev.1) was superseded by SSR-1 in 2019.
-As the site selection is included in the site evaluation process and partially overlaps with the site characterization stage, SSG-35 is closely connected with the Safety Guides that provides recommendations for seismic, meteorological and hydrological, volcanic, geotechnical, and human induced hazards (IAEA Specific Safety Guides No. SSG-9 Rev.1 (published in 2022), SSG-18 (DS541), SSG-21, NS-G-3.6 (DS531), and SSG-79 (published in 2023), respectively).
+As the site selection is included in the site evaluation process and partially overlaps with the site characterization stage, SSG-35 is closely connected with the Safety Guides that provides recommendations for seismic, meteorological and hydrological, volcanic, geotechnical, and human induced hazards, and radiological environmental impacts (IAEA Specific Safety Guides No. SSG-9 Rev.1 (published in 2022), SSG-18 (DS541), SSG-21, NS-G-3.6 (DS531), SSG-79 (published in 2023), NS-G-3.6 (DS29), and GSG-10, respectively).
 These Safety Guides were also revised since the publication of SSG-35 in 2015 or currently are in the process of revision.

 SSG-35 has been extensively used in IAEA safety review services since its publication.
 Twenty-five Site and External Events Design (SEED) missions have been conducted since 2015, to review the site survey and site selection processes of different Member States based on the recommendations given in SSG-35.
 In these missions, numerous recommendations were provided for site suitability evaluations and site selection, and significant experience has accumulated on these processes.
-In addition, results of the European Stress Tests for post-Fukushima improvements provided valuable lessons on the criteria used in site survey and site selection, particularly on issues related to: the feasibility of the implementation of the emergency plan; flooding; and tsunami.
+In addition, results of the European Stress Tests performed by several Member States for post-Fukushima improvements provided valuable lessons on the criteria used in site survey and site selection, particularly on issues related to the feasibility of the implementation of the site's emergency plan and its potential for flooding and tsunami hazards.
 Recent advances in incorporating the effects of climate change in meteorological and hydrological hazard assessment is expected to modify the discretionary criteria used in site survey and site selection as well.

 Conversely, the landscape for site survey and site selection changed significantly over the last decade.
-New reactor types and sizes, such as small modular reactors (SMRs) and microreactors are being considered in an increasing pace by Member States, calling for adaptation in the current requirements and guidance that were developed mostly considering large, land-based water-cooled reactors.
-Because of increased reliance on passive and inherent safety features and often reduced size considerations (as presented in IAEA Safety Report Series No. 123), new reactor designs may bring in many new opportunities in siting of nuclear installations, including reduced land area, possibility of siting near densely populated areas, siting at brownfield locations, reduced emergency planning zones, and the possibility of needing fewer water resources.
-In addition, recent advances in remote sensing technologies may reduce the load of fieldwork, by helping the Member States to make conscious and justifiable decisions particularly in the site survey stage.
+New reactor types and sizes, such as small modular reactors (SMRs) and microreactors, are being considered at an increasing pace by Member States, calling for adaptation to the current requirements and guidance that were developed mostly considering large, land-based water-cooled reactors.
+Because of increased reliance on passive and inherent safety features and often reduced size considerations (as presented in IAEA Safety Report Series No. 123), new reactor designs may introduce many new opportunities in the siting of nuclear installations, including reduced land area, the possibility of siting near densely populated areas, siting at brownfield locations, reduced emergency planning zones, and the possibility of needing fewer water resources.
+In addition, recent advances in remote sensing technologies may reduce the burden of fieldwork, by helping the Member States to make conscious and justifiable decisions particularly in the site survey stage.